MASCAM/Expressions-Calculator/README.md

 # Expressions-Calculator

-This project was accomplished as a part of the Data Structures discipline in the University of Brasilia in september 2018.
+This project was accomplished as a part of the Data Structures discipline at the University of Brasilia in september 2018.
 It consists on a calculator where you can input simple mathematical expressions like "(5+2)/3" and the output is this expression's result.

 Instructions to compile and run the program (on linux):